 #3 If you enter or exit the park via ZION-MOUNT CARMEL HIGHWAY (the park’s EAST ENTRANCE) – first of all, what a sight!
 The views along the road are incredible!
 You can also spot bighorn sheep relaxing on the slickrock, or crossing the road.

 4# If you find yourself around the EAST ENTRANCE and you happen to be hungry and want to enjoy your every bite… Don’t forget to stop by at ZION MOUNTAIN RANCH located 4 miles east of the east entrance.
-I’m pretty sure you will not regret it!
+You’ll be glad you did!